Foreword by The Right Honorable Kim Campbell, P.C.

 Nerve is a must-read for anyone who is leading today, considering leading, or thinking about life after leading.

 Martha Piper served as the first woman president of the University of British Columbia and has been a director of the Bank of Montreal, Shoppers Drug Mart, and TransAlta Corporation.
-An Officer of the Order of Canada, she was born in Lorain, Ohio, and lives with her husband, William Piper, in Vancouver, British Columbia.
+An Officer of the Order of Canada, she was born in Lorain, Ohio, and lives in Vancouver, British Columbia.

 Indira Samarasekera served as the first woman president of the University of Alberta, is a director of Magna International, TC Energy, Intact Financial Corporation and Stelco and has served as a director of the Bank of Nova Scotia.
 An Officer of the Order of Canada, she was born in Colombo, Sri Lanka, and lives in Vancouver, British Columbia.